SondaFourati/MLLM-applied-to-autonomous-driving-across-various-weather-conditions/README.md

 │
 ├── ExampleEvaluator1.py                # New evaluation script for MLLM performance in simulations ├── ExampleVLMAgentCloseLoop6cam1.py     # New MLLM agent setup script using a 6-camera system
-├── ExampleVLMAgentCloseLoop6camLidarPrompt1.py # New MLLM agent setup script with LiDAR and camera data integration ├── MPGUl6cam.py                         # New GUI script for visualizing data from a 6-camera setup ├── Model2.py                            # Modified model definition, requiring updates in SimModel for LimSim++ integration
+├── ExampleVLMAgentCloseLoop6camLidarPrompt1.py # New MLLM agent setup script with LiDAR and 6-camera integration
+├── MPGUl6cam.py                         # New GUI script for visualizing simulation with a 6-camera setup
+├── Model2.py                            # Modified model definition, requiring updates in SimModel for LimSim++ integration
 ```
 ## Acknowledgments